Azure/simdem/demo_scripts/simdem/script.md

     └── script.md
 `

-The SimDem application has the following setup:
+The directory structure for the SimDem demo scripts is:

 ```
-tree ..
+tree $SIMDEM_CWD/..
 ```

 Results: Expected Similarity: 0.5